marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 ```
 {: id="20201023101615-toftx24"}

+The functions gamma() and delta() can be used by functions in other files that are part of the
+program, but beta() cannot.
+Because this beta() is restricted to one file, you can use a different function having the same name in the other files.
+One reason to use the static storage
-One reason to use the static storage class is to create functions that are private to a particular module, thereby avoiding the possibility of name conflicts.
+class is to create functions that are private to a particular module, thereby avoiding the possibility of name conflicts.
 {: id="20201023101543-du5nsym"}